Effective Joint Sato-Tate Distribution and Sign Change of Symmetric Power Coefficients: Introduction and Statements of Main Results

-While Deligne's bound provides a range for $a(p)$, it is natural to study the statistical distribution of these coefficients.
-The Sato-Tate conjecture, originally formulated for non-CM elliptic curves and later extended by Serre \cite{serre} to modular forms through modularity, describes the statistical distribution of these coefficients.
-It predicts that the values ${a(p)}$ are equidistributed in the interval $[-2, 2]$ with respect to the Sato-Tate measure
+Let $f(z)=\sum_{n=1}^{\infty}a(n)n^{\frac{k-1}{2}}e^{2 \pi i n z} \in S_{k}(N)$ be a normalised non-CM newform of weight $k$ and level $N$ with trivial nebentypus.
+By Deligne’s proof of Weil's conjecture, for every prime $p$, the Fourier coefficient satisfies $|a(p)| \le 2.$ While Deligne's bound provides a range for $a(p)$, it is natural to study the distribution of these coefficients.
+The Sato–Tate conjecture, a result now established in a series of landmark papers by Barnet-Lamb, Geraghty, Harris, and Taylor \cite{lamb}, gives an answer to this question.
+It asserts that the values ${a(p)}$ are equidistributed in the interval $[-2, 2]$ with respect to the Sato--Tate measure

-a result now established in a series of landmark papers by Barnet-Lamb, Geraghty, Harris, and Taylor \cite{lamb}.
-More precisely, it asserts that for any measurable subset $B \subseteq [-2,2]$,

-Thorner \cite[Theorem 1.1]{thorner} made this distribution quantitative when the domain $B$ of the distribution is a closed interval.
-He showed that if $B=I \subseteq [-2, 2]$ is a closed interval and $x\ge 3$, then